Solar panels project

 The prime objective of the solar pilot was to study any issues associated with the integration of photovoltaic power generation and solar hot water into the building’s existing infrastructure, and how solar technology links to other systems.

-Completed in 2012, the pilot demonstrated that Parliament House is well suited to solar panels, having large flat roof spaces to capture sunlight and minimal shading.
+The pilot demonstrated that Parliament House is well suited to solar panels, having large flat roof spaces to capture sunlight and minimal shading.
 The panels have integrated well into the existing infrastructure and with a low visual aspect, are in keeping with the building design.

 The project received a design and installation award from the Clean Energy Council in 2012.

-The system went live in June 2011 and has performed largely as expected, providing enough electricity to illuminate lights, in both the Senate and House of Representatives Chambers during the sitting period annually.
+The system went live in June 2011 and has performed as expected, providing enough electricity to illuminate lights, in both the Senate and House of Representatives Chambers during the sitting period annually.

 In the first year of operation the project provided a savings of $9,000 in electricity costs, and it is predicted that within 10 years the savings will increase to $17,000 annually.